imagopole/omero-csv-tools/INSTALL.md

 ## Configure the server scripting environment

-- Deploy the OMERO scripts located in the `annotation_scripts` distribution folder to your OMERO server: add the `annotation_scripts` directory to your `OMERO.server/lib/scripts/omero/` directory.
+- Deploy the OMERO scripts located in the `scripts/omero/annotation_scripts` distribution folder to your OMERO server: add the `annotation_scripts` directory to your `OMERO.server/lib/scripts/omero/` directory.

-- Check that the CSV tool script `csv-annotation-tool-script.sh` is executable for the OMERO user, or `chmod u+x csv-annotation-tool-script.sh`
+- Check that the CSV tool script `bin/csv-annotation-tool-script.sh` is executable for the OMERO user, or `chmod u+x bin/csv-annotation-tool-script.sh`

-- Make sure that this script is available on the PATH environment variable - hence accessible to the OMERO.server scripting environment: `export PATH=$PATH:/opt/omero/lib/omero-csv-annotation-tool`.
+- Make sure that this script is available on the PATH environment variable - hence accessible to the OMERO.server scripting environment: `export PATH=$PATH:/opt/omero/lib/omero-csv-annotation-tool/bin`.

 ## Run the script